Skip to main content

 However, cloud telephone services are not suitable for everyone.
 To determine if a cloud phone service is right for you, it is essential to understand how cloud telephone services work and what features and benefits they offer.

-A traditional phone service utilizes an on-premises system to make calls, whereas cloud phone services operate by using the internet.
+A traditional phone service utilizes an on-premises system to make calls, whereas cloud phone services use the internet.

 Traditional telephone systems connect telephone systems to public networks, which use PSTN or ISDN.
 A cloud phone system can utilize VoIP to connect to a public network that uses the internet.
 These are then connected back through a switchboard to an operator, who can route calls as needed.

 While a traditional phone service is limited in how many calls they can receive or make, the limits are no longer an issue with cloud phones.
-In addition, it may require an additional fee for certain features like call forwarding or voicemail.
+In addition, an additional fee may be required for certain features like call forwarding or voicemail.

 However, the flexibility of a cloud phone service comes at a cost.
-Several types of clouds exist, and each serves a different purpose and type of business.
+Several clouds exist, each serving a different purpose and type of business.

-This system works by sending your voice as data after breaking it up into small digital packets.
+After breaking it up into small digital packets, this system sends your voice as data.
 The call is then routed to the recipient through a cloud-based PBX.

 As long as you have an internet connection, you can access cloud-based telephone systems through several methods, including: